RedisTimeSeries/RedisTimeSeries/docs/commands/ts.createrule.md

 _destKey_ should be of a `timeseries` type, and should be created before `TS.CREATERULE` is called.

+Calling TS.CREATERULE with a nonempty destination time series can result in an undefined behavior.

 !!! info "Note on existing samples in the source time series"

         Currently, only new samples that are added into the source series after the creation of the rule will be aggregated.